It Was Islamic State, Not Hackers, Who Hijacked French Election

 The problem is that most European Muslims are secular-minded and uninterested in fundamentalism, much less in radicalism.

 We think there are 5-7 million Muslims resident in France.
 It is hard to know, since French secularism makes it difficult to do a government survey of religion.
 Still, government ministries got permission to carry out such a survey a few years ago.
 Less than half that number show up in government surveys as Muslims.
 The rest are there, but they are just into other things (e.g. hip-hop) and do not have a strong marker of religious identity.
 This configuration is not unusual for minorities.
-In the US, there are roughly 5.3 million Jews but only 3 million of them say they believe in God. (there are another couple million persons with at least one Jewish parent who follow another religion).
+In the US, there are roughly 5.3 million Jews but only 3 million of them say they believe in God (there are another couple million persons with at least one Jewish parent who follow another religion).
 The proportion of agnostics among French Muslims is even higher.

 There is no French Muslim community.
 Only 5 percent of French Muslims belong to a religious organization.
 There are only 10 Muslim schools in the whole country.
 Less than a fifth of French Muslims say they would vote for a Muslim candidate regardless of the person’s party affiliation.
 For the other 80%, “Muslim” is clearly not the most important marker of identity.